 If you’re not optimizing your emails for mobile then you’re going to be missing out, but this is especially important for your holiday email.

-Many promotional emails are stuffed full of poorly optimized imagery, endless pages of details and offers too small to see.
+However, I’m still seeing plenty of promotional emails are stuffed full of poorly optimized imagery, endless pages of details and offers too small to see.